-Although there is some consistency in tickets across the main operators, for instance, Robin Hood, NCT, TB and CT4N all offer U19 tickets, different operators offer different discounts.
+Although there is some consistency in tickets across the main operators, for instance, Robin Hood, Nottingham City Transport, trentbarton and CT4N all offer U19 tickets, different operators offer different discounts.
 For instance, under 19 ticket discounts range from 23% - 50% off the cost of an adult equivalent ticket; student ticket discounts range from 10% - 20% off the cost of an adult equivalent ticket.
 Some day tickets are available for 24 hours from purchase, others available for the day of purchase only.

-Tickets are available for purchase on-bus; on-line; and via apps for the main operators (NCT; trentbarton; Stagecoach; CT4N and Robin Hood).
+Tickets are available for purchase on-bus; online; and via apps for the main operators (NCT; trentbarton; Stagecoach; CT4N and Robin Hood).
 Contactless payment is available on all services, although the type of contactless payment differs.
 Some offer retail transactions (old school Model 1) only, while others offer a tap and cap model (old school Model 2) with single operator day capping in an Account Based Ticketing (ABT) environment.
-Multi-operator contactless ticketing across bus and tram is due to go live in November 2021.
+Multi-operator contactless ticketing across bus and tram went live in the summer of 2022.
 However, although available, there are some restrictions to the use of contactless, where some operators restrict the type of ticket which can be purchased via contactless, others have a daily spending cap on contactless payments.